|

 client in the shelter each night.
 In 2004 Steve became one of the chaplains for

-On April 11, Easter Day, 2004, the Rev. Jane Smith, Canon to the Bishop
+On April 11, Easter Day, 2004, the Rev. Jane Smith, Canon to the Bishopof the Diocese of Western North Carolina, made a special announcement

 to Grace Mountainside Church on behalf of the Bishop.
 God willing, the